Hong Kong police association to build retirement property for staff in mainland China

-HONG KONG (Reuters) - A Hong Kong police association has told its members it is in talks with Chinese property developer Agile Group (3383.HK) to develop a “Hong Kong City” in southern China for their retirement, according to a letter seen by Reuters.
+HONG KONG, Oct 18 (Reuters) - A Hong Kong police association has told its members it is in talks with Chinese property developer Agile Group to develop a “Hong Kong City” in southern China for their retirement, according to a letter seen by Reuters.

 The letter from the Hong Kong Junior Police Officers’ Association, dated Wednesday and posted on the association’s website, coincides with more than four months of sometimes violent protests in the Chinese-ruled city.